These 15 Small Towns in Florida Are So Cute, You’ll Think You’re Dreaming

 kayaking key largo

-Located in the Florida Keys, between Key Largo and Islamorada, Tavernier is one of most underrated places in the keys!
-Yet, this cute small town in Florida has a lot to offer!
+Located in the Florida Keys, between Key Largo and Islamorada, Tavernier is one of the most underrated stops in the Keys.

 WHERE TO STAY IN TAVERNIER: If you want to make the best of your trip, opt for beachfront rental in the Florida Keys.
 If you’d rather staying in a resort, book a room at the Atlantic Bay Resort.
 There are swimming pools and the setting is so pretty!